Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Deletes an access config from an instance's network interface.
 */
 await gapi.client.compute.instances.deleteAccessConfig({ accessConfig: "accessConfig", instance: "instance", networkInterface: "networkInterface", project: "project", zone: "zone",  });

 /*
-Deletes one dynamic network interface from an active instance.
-InstancesDeleteNetworkInterfaceRequest indicates: - instance from which to delete, using project+zone+resource_id fields; - dynamic network interface to be deleted, using network_interface_name field;
-*/
-await gapi.client.compute.instances.deleteNetworkInterface({ instance: "instance", networkInterfaceName: "networkInterfaceName", project: "project", zone: "zone",  });

-/*
 Detaches a disk from an instance.